 Get ready to talk about live video structure and storyboards.
 These are the building blocks for remote live streaming so that you can stand out from the sea of sameness and show your clients what you can do for them.

 - Six storyboard scenes for your live show

 Watch the full episode

 Showrunner: Secrets from the Set is a mini-series hosted by Stephanie Liu on Wednesdays and is all about live video production.
 Have you been wanting to produce videos?
 Thinking about being behind the camera and running the show?
 This show is for you.
 We’ll tackle all of the big topics and help you go from live streamer to live producer.

 Want to learn even more?

-Today’s post is all about structures and storyboards to help you have a successful live video broadcast.
+Today’s post is all about live video structures and storyboards to help you have a successful live video broadcast.